IEvenchik/IEvenchik/README.md

 I believe that a clear and inspiring vision in the hands of empowered teams yields tremendous results.
 As a product leader, I am relentless in seeking clarity and purpose to bring cohesion to my teams’ work.
 I thrive in environments where big ideas are welcome, risks are rewarded, and failures are seen as an opportunity for growth.
 I love seeing the big picture and connecting the dots between strategy and execution, but am just as comfortable focusing on the finest details to bring delight to my customers.

 ## Things I know for sure
 * Work hard.
 Be nice.
 Laugh often.
 * Don't be aftraid to ask the obvious question; 9/10 times it’s not so obvious.
 * When problem-solving, few things beat a face to face conversation and a whiteboard.
+(In modern times, a digital whiteboard and a Zoom call are pretty close!)
 * Today is a good day for a good day.

 ## My Product Leadership Philosophy
 * I am continually inspired and motivated by [Empowered](https://www.youtube.com/watch?v=bsA8Gw_1KAg) and [Dare to Lead](https://brenebrown.com/book/dare-to-lead/)